 - Instead of planning lessons for half days 5 times a week, students really asked for having full days to focus on their work.
-The plan is now to have 2 full days and 1 half day in the week with 1 day being completely planned on-site in the Fontys building. - The non-mandatory challenges that students can do for practice were previously not contributing to achieving the learning outcomes of the semester.
+The plan is now to have 2 full days and 1 half day in the week with the plan that all contact hours will be in the Fontys building and not online. - The non-mandatory challenges that students can do for practice were previously not contributing to achieving the learning outcomes of the semester.
 This has now been changed so that any deliverables submitted by the student can be used as evidence in their portfolio to contribute towards the summative assessment at the end of the semester.